Brennall/HFH-SRD/Chapter07.md

 Adventurers and other domain rulers may claim or be awarded a title of nobility.
 If the adventurer secures his domain within an existing realm, his title will be awarded based on the heraldry of that realm.
 The more domains the adventurer controls (including assigned and sub-assigned vassal domains), the higher the title he will hold.
 An adventurer who establishes a new realm can claim any title he wishes, of course, but other realms will not necessarily treat him as such.

-Three factors determine a ruler’s title – the size of his personal domain, the number of vassal domains he has, and the overall size of the realm he rules.
+Three factors determine a ruler's title - the size of his personal domain, the number of vassal domains he has, and the overall size of the realm he rules.
 The Titles of Nobility table shows the common titles of nobility used based on these criteria.
 A common title is provided for each tier, plus examples for titles that might be used by various empires.

 ### Titles of Nobility

 Personal Domain (families)	Number of Domains Ruled		Overall Realm (families)	Common		Southern           Elven        Eastern         Northern

-12,500	 			5,461-55,987	  		1.5M – 11.6M+ 			Emperor		Tarkaun		   Ard-rí	Maharaja	High King
+12,500	 			5,461-55,987	  		1.5M - 11.6M+ 			Emperor		Tarkaun		   Ard-r'i	Maharaja	High King

-12,500				1,365-9,331			364K – 2,000K			King		Exarch		   Rí-ruirech	Raja		King
+12,500				1,365-9,331			364K - 2,000K			King		Exarch		   R'i-ruirech	Raja		King

-7,500				341-1,555			87K – 322K			Prince		Prefect		   Rí		Deshmukh	Prince
+7,500				341-1,555			87K - 322K			Prince		Prefect		   R'i		Deshmukh	Prince

-1,500				85-259				20,000 – 52,000			Duke		Palatine	   Diuc		Zammin		Duke
+1,500				85-259				20,000 - 52,000			Duke		Palatine	   Diuc		Zammin		Duke

-780				21-43				4,600 – 8,500			Count		Legate		   Iarla	Mansab		Jarl
+780				21-43				4,600 - 8,500			Count		Legate		   Iarla	Mansab		Jarl

-320				5-7				960 – 1,280			Marquis		Tribune		   Ard-tiarna	Sardar		Reeve
+320				5-7				960 - 1,280			Marquis		Tribune		   Ard-tiarna	Sardar		Reeve

 160				1				160   				Baron		Castellan	   Tiarna	Jagir		Thane

 ### Keeping the Peace

-All domains have a morale score which represent their populations’ trust and faith in their ruler.
+All domains have a morale score which represent their populations' trust and faith in their ruler.
 Morale scores vary from -4 to +4.
-Domains begin with a morale score of 0 plus or minus their ruler’s Charisma adjustment, known as their base morale score.
+Domains begin with a morale score of 0 plus or minus their ruler's Charisma adjustment, known as their base morale score.
 Morale scores affect the functioning of the domain, as described below.

 ### Morale Score	 Morale Level